joe2mer/PSYC5P02CLASS/problemset1.md

 ![Completed the GitHub tutorial!](/images/github_intro.png)

 *7. Take a screenshot of your terminal window listing the files of your local repo.
-Add the screenshot to the markdown file.
+Add the screenshot to the markdown file.*

 ![Forked the Respository](/images/successful_part_2.png)

+*8. Use the history command to write only the commands you used to commit your files to git.
+What was the command you used to create the final file?*

+The command used to write my commands used to commit my files to git is:
+* history | tails -n (number)

+The command used to create the final file was:
+* history | tails -n (number) > finalfile.txt